mlbench/mlbench-docs/installation.rst

 Make sure to read :doc:`prerequisites` before installing mlbench.

-All guides assume you have checked out the mlbench github repository and have a terminal open in the checked-out ``mlbench`` directory.
+All guides assume you have checked out the `mlbench-helm <https://github.com/mlbench/mlbench-helm>`__ github repository and have a terminal open in the checked-out ``mlbench-helm`` directory.

 .. _helm-charts: